-- 1. Primary Rotation: CAPS Clinic- Community Mental Health (24 hours/3 days) - 2.
-Secondary Rotation: Pediatrics Clinic-Integrated Behavioral Health (16 hours/2 days) - a.
-10-15 Hours/Week: Direct Clinical Service (Face-to-Face; Telehealth) - CAPS Clinic - 1.
-4 to 5 Psychological Testing cases over the course of the year
+- 1. Primary Rotation: CAPS Clinic- Community mental health (24 hours/3 days) - 2.
+Secondary Rotation: Pediatrics Clinic- Integrated behavioral health (16 hours/2 days)

+a.
+10 -15 Hours/Week: Direct Clinical Service (Face-to-Face; Telehealth) CAPS Clinic

-- 2. 2 to 4 Consultation and/or Brief Psychological Screening cases over the course of the year - 3.
-1 Comprehensive Multidisciplinary Assessment Team (CMAT) Consult case (based on interest and experience) - 4.
-4 to 5 long-term Individual, Dyadic, and/or Family Psychotherapy sessions each week (5-8 cases over the course of the year) - 5.
-1 to 2 Therapy Group(s) for clients and/or caregivers over the course of the year (as available) - 6.
-1 to 2 Infant-Parent Mental Health Cases (based on interest, experience, and availability) - 7.
-4 to 5 Intake Assessments over the course of the year (as available)
+- 1. 3 to 4 psychological testing cases over the course of the year - a.
+Up to 1 consultation and/or brief psychological screening case over the course of the year - b.
+Up to 1 comprehensive multidisciplinary assessment team (CMAT) consult case (based on interest and experience) - 2.
+4 to 5 long-term individual, dyadic, and/or family psychotherapy sessions each week (5-8 cases over the course of the year) a.
+2-3 TF-CBT cases - 3.
+4 to 5 intake assessments over the course of the year (as available)